Skip to main content Skip to secondary navigation

 • Who is eligible to apply?

 • Stanford University Sophomores, Juniors, and Seniors.
 In addition, co-term students who are still in undergraduate status (bachelor's degree not conferred) are eligible for the FUEL program.
+Students from all majors are encouraged to apply.

 • How do I apply?
 When will I know if I have been accepted?